Shoebill Stork

 The Unflappable Team

-Birding Tours in Africa: Our team of highly skilled safari specialists are our local tour guides based throughout East African region.
-We work with well trained and experienced guides who’re not only authentic and professional but can add that passion touch to your safari
+Birding Tours in Africa: Our team of highly skilled safari specialists serves as our local tour guides, based throughout the East African region.
+We work with well-trained and experienced guides who are not only authentic and professional but can add that passionate touch to your safari